s-niwas/astro-incresco/src/content/post/optimizing-lodash-in-next-js-with-webpack-and-babel-plugin-lodash.md

 authorAvatar: https://media.licdn.com/dms/image/C5603AQHk0b-ea3ENLA/profile-displayphoto-shrink_400_400/0/1635929694279?e=1685577600&v=beta&t=cgz7t06YY04xwnp0S13hUv6vHXgt7MSoYexu4DmF2G8
 ---

-## Optimizing Lodash in Next.js with webpack and babel-plugin-lodash

 ![](https://increscotech.com/blogimages/optimizing-lodash-in-next-js-with-webpack-and-babel-plugin-lodash-1.png)

 Lodash is a popular JavaScript library that provides a rich set of utility functions for common programming tasks, such as manipulating arrays and objects, working with dates and times, and performing mathematical operations.
 In a Next.js project, it’s important to optimize the way Lodash is included to reduce the size of the bundle and improve performance.